 Bavarians are social, intelligent dogs, and, much like other breeds, if not kept mentally stimulated they will become bored, unhappy and destructive.
 Continued proper training, conditioning and patience are required.
 During training, they do best with positive reinforcement, never punishment.

-Bavarians are a generally healthy breed.
+Bavarians are a generally very healthy breed.
 Responsible breeders screen their stock for health concerns such as hip dysplasia and epilepsy.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.

 The German Bracken were the original hunting dogs, having “the finest nose” and a strongly developed will to follow scents and trails, but only the most reliable and perseverant Bracken were put on leash to find the lost trail of hunted game.
 From these particular Bracken, all Liam Hounds (Leithunde) and Leashhounds (Schweisshunde) were bred, including the Bayerischer Gebirgsschweisshund (Bavarian Mountain Scent Hound).